Tachyon MCP: A Spec-Forward Java Runtime for the MCP Ecosystem

 The Java ecosystem already has good options, and they stack in layers.
 At the base, the official MCP Java SDK is a clean protocol library you can embed anywhere.
 On top of it, Spring AI MCP gives you a full server integrated with the Spring ecosystem, and the Quarkus team has built a polished MCP extension for the Quarkus stack.
 Each is the right tool in its context.

-I built Tachyon to sit in a different spot in that stack: a standalone, pure-Java MCP server runtime — more than a protocol library, but without pulling in a framework.
+I built Tachyon MCP Runtime to sit in a different spot in that stack: a standalone, pure-Java MCP server runtime — more than a protocol library, but without pulling in a framework.
 It focuses on tracking the emerging spec closely and giving you an extensible engine for AI workloads.

 The goal: stay current with the spec